 At Catherine McAuley College we recognise that learning to play a musical instrument is a valuable activity in any student's development.
 Aside from the pleasure of playing, extensive research shows it is beneficial in the areas of reasoning ability, problem-solving skills, mathematics and language, memory capacity, self-confidence and self-discipline, and social and teamwork skills.

-Our students are also invited to perform in events such as the annual Winter Concert and Musician of the Year, both of which are held in our 300 seat theatre at our Coolock campus.
+Student musicians, rock bands, instrumental ensembles and choirs perform in concerts, masses, celebrations and the broader community.
+Our students are also invited to perform in events such as the annual Winter Concert and Musician of the Year, both of which are held in our 300-seat theatre at our Coolock campus.